RosboneMako/MiniDistortion/README.md

 * Added time between IR selection and UI update for propagation.
 * Fixed bug when editing Amps/IRs then unloading the editor (losing focus).

+VERSION 5.06s
+* Added Compressor and Clean signal mix.
+* Fixed bug loading Rev 4 preset files.
+* Added Regen control to Flanger.
+* Adjusted small colored glass controls for speed.
+* Tweaked parameter setup change code.

 NOTE:<br/>
-Versions 4.20s-5.05s files use the static runtime library option in JUCE.
+Versions 4.20s-5.06s files use the static runtime library option in JUCE.
 Previous versions used dynamic linking and may not run in certain instances.
 An s is added to the version number for identification.